nodebasewm/nodebasewm.github.io/content/en/docs/Tools/ayaview/_index.md

 {{< /highlight >}}

 A configuration file is provided, which must be used in the following conditions:
-* You run ayaview on a sentry but want to see node status of your validator.
+* You run ayaview on a sentry but want to see node status of your validator. (blocks signed/proposed )
 * You changed the default ports of grpc (29090) or rpc (25567).
 * You want the change the default update interval for system metrics

-Then call ayaview as follows
+Call ayaview as follows

 {{< highlight go "linenos=table,style=witchhazel" >}}
 ./ayaview --config config.toml
 {{< /highlight >}}

+If you run ayaview on your validator, it will automatically discover your validator node and connect to it.

 # Configuration